multimediaeval/multimediaeval.github.io/_editions/2026/tasks/enthymeme.md

 # required info
 title: "Missing Pieces and Misinformation: Identifying social media posts with implicit messages (pilot task)"
 subtitle: Enthymeme
 blurb: "Missing Pieces and Misinformation: Identifying social media posts with implicit messages (pilot task).
 Participants receive a collection of controversial social media posts (tweets) and must detect arguments with implicit premises or conclusions.
-Such arguments are known as "enthymemes" and can be a strategy for disseminating misinformation.
+Such arguments are known as ;enthymemes" and can be a strategy for disseminating misinformation.
 Participants also explore the implications of variations in the human generated ground truth."
 ---

 *See the [MediaEval 2026 webpage](https://multimediaeval.github.io/editions/2026/) for information on how to register and participate.*